michal-g/Notebooks-to-Packages/README.md

 ## Table of contents ##

 1. **Notebooks**
-    - introducing predicting UFO sightings, as implemented in a Jupyter notebook
+    - predicting UFO sightings, as implemented in a Jupyter notebook
     - the advantages and disadvantages of notebooks
     - when in the development of an experiment to consider moving beyond a notebook